fbpx

 Three Strategies to Minimize Ghost Networks in Healthcare Organizations

-Given the far-reaching impact of ghost networks within healthcare organizations, it is crucial to have effective strategies in place to minimize their occurrence.
+Ghost networks can significantly disrupt healthcare organizations, so it’s essential to implement strategies to reduce their occurrence.
 Here are three key strategies to consider.

-Choose an Effective Enterprise Provider Network Management Solution
+Invest in an Enterprise Provider Network Management Solution

 Enhance Provider Verification to Improve Provider Data Accuracy

-Partnering with a trusted organization, such as Quest Analytics, can significantly improve provider data accuracy.
-Quest Analytics provides support for provider verification through outreach assistance and recurring data updates.
-Our rolling 90-day outreach process delivers consistent attestations, giving you the information you need to ensure your directory only includes providers who are actively participating in the network.
+Partnering with a trusted organization like Quest Analytics® can greatly enhance provider data accuracy.
+Quest Enterprise Services® Accuracy includes provider verification support through outreach services and regular data updates.
+Our continuous 90-day outreach process provides consistent attestations, providing you with the information necessary to ensure your directory lists providers who are actively participating in the network.

 Prioritize Solutions that Promote Seamless Cooperation between Teams

-By implementing these three strategies, healthcare organizations can strengthen their provider networks, minimize the occurrence of ghost providers, and improve overall directory accuracy
+By implementing these strategies, you can strengthen your provider networks, minimize the occurrence of ghost providers, and improve directory accuracy

 GHOST NETWORK PREVENTION

-Identify ghost providers and optimize the value of your network, by ensuring it’s adequate, accurate, and active with Quest Analytics.
+Identify ghost providers and optimize the value of your network, by ensuring it’s adequate, accurate, and active with Quest Enterprise Services®.

 Proven Solutions for Your Provider Network Management